vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_4.md

 TestSuite(filter, .init = setup, .fini = teardown);
 ```

-Because our filter functions always have the same input and output structure, we will use parameterized tests (from Criterion).
+Because our filter functions always have the same input and output structure, we will use Criterion's parameterized tests.
 There is one for each of our filter functions, but for this guide we will just look at the test for a single comparison filter function.
 ```
 #include "filter/filter-expr.h"
 #include "filter/filter-length.h"